-A high-performance AO system requires a deformable mirror with a large number of elements and large stroke, very sensitive, wave-front sensor.
-Such elements are known in the art of AO for astronomy, however they are very expensive.
-The en-face orientation is exactly what is required for combining OCT with AO for imaging the retina.
-We are aiming for an OCT orientation as that familiar to ophthalmologists using scanning laser ophthalmoscopy, achievable via en-face OCT.
-We predict that by incorporating AO elements, the transversal resolution of en-face OCT would become comparable to its depth resolution.
+A high-performance adaptive optics (AO) system requires a deformable mirror with a large number of elements and large stroke, as well as a sensitive wave-front sensor.
+Such elements are used in AO for astronomy, but they are very expensive.
+En-face orientation imaging is exactly what is required for combining OCT with AO for imaging the retina.
+We are aiming for an OCT orientation which is familiar to ophthalmologists using scanning laser ophthalmoscopy, achievable via en-face OCT.
+We predict that by incorporating AO elements, the transversal resolution of en-face OCT will become comparable to its depth resolution.
 Specific skills will be acquired in OCT, AO, and morphology and function of the retina.

 Supercontinuum fibre source for OCT and spectroscopy (Prof Adrian Podoleanu)

 Supercontinuum generation has long been used as a convenient experimental technique for producing broadband radiation for various spectroscopic applications.
-The use of photonic-crystal fibres and tapered fibre for generation of supercontinuum emission, offers a way to create new broadband sources for spectroscopic and OCT applications.
-We plan to develop a compact and small-size supercontinuum source for OCT, controlled entirely through graphical easy-to-use software package.
-Specific skills will be acquired in: fiber optics (technology), lasers, fibre optic amplifiers, photonic crystal fibre, non-linear fibre optics, general optoelectronics, fiber optic characterisation and testing, and LabVIEW.
+The use of photonic-crystal fibres and tapered fibre for generation of supercontinuum emission offers a way to create new broadband sources for spectroscopic and OCT applications.
+We plan to develop a compact and small-size supercontinuum source for OCT, controlled entirely through an easy-to-use graphical software package.
+Specific skills will be acquired in: fibre optics (technology), lasers, fibre optic amplifiers, photonic crystal fibre, nonlinear fibre optics, general optoelectronics, fibre optic characterisation and testing, and LabVIEW.

 Point of care imaging – bringing the microscope to the patient (Dr Michael Hughes)